 In less than 24 hours, the refrigerator can render a 100-amp battery useless for engine starting.
-When operating on 12-volts, it is advised that the cold setting not be set higher than two (2).
-It is also advisable to turn off your refrigerator at night or when not in use.
+When operating on 12-volts, do not use a cold setting higher than two (2).
+Also, turn off your refrigerator at night or when not in use.
 If you are going out for more than a day and cannot connect to dockside power, plan to run the engine each day to maintain a charged battery.